JiUnitK/JobTracker/docs/workflow.md

 Suggested questions:

 - Which companies keep reappearing strongly enough to deserve monitoring?
+- Which live sources are producing good candidates?
 - Which discoveries can be promoted now?
 - Which discoveries should be ignored so they stop cluttering review?